How to File a CSDE Special Education Complaint in Connecticut

 What Happens After CSDE Finds Non-Compliance

-If CSDE determines the district violated the law, the corrective action order is binding.
+If CSDE determines the district violated the law, its written decision can require corrective action.
 The district must implement it.
 Common corrective actions include:

 - Completing the overdue evaluation within a specified number of school days